Don't want to waste time reading reviews? Just want to know which fan films to watch first? I've already found these Quick Pick Treasures:

 If you are very shy about taking on a full-length film, you could also start with their excellent short vignette, "Center Seat."
 It's here: http://www.startreknewvoyages.com/?page_id=407 .
 Or, watch them both!

-Starship Exeter (Two Episodes, I haven't reviewed the second, but people say it's great, too!)
-See Blog 21 Starship Exeter, or click on http://www.starshipexeter.com// and watch, "The Savage Empire."
-Rating: 5
+Starship Exeter (Two Episodes,) See Blog 21 Starship Exeter, or click on http://www.starshipexeter.com// and watch, "The Savage Empire."
+Rating: 5.
+Then watch one of the greatest Star Trek Fan Films of all time, "The Tressaurian Intersection."

 Also recreating TOS, Star Trek Continues, second episode entitled, "Lolani".
 It was filmed in late 2013 was released February 8, 2014.
 View it here: http://www.youtube.com/watch?v=4mOpmIFTxkE (50:46) or here: https://vimeo.com/86215323 (50:47).
 With Portuguese subtitles, here: https://www.youtube.com/watch?v=kKE-x5i8leo (50:46).
 For their other offerings see http://startrekreviewed.blogspot.com/2009/06/27.html